Feb 18 2019

 Firms operating in a mature life cycle will seek business advice.
 Marketing, for example, will see a rise in demand as businesses focus on product branding to cement their place in a consolidating industry.
 Companies will require other professional services, such as consulting, to reposition current products or move into foreign markets.
 Demand typically rises for business valuation, investment banks, lawyers and accountants in mature industries as consolidation intensifies.

 Industries in decline are characterized by severe consolidation, stable and clearly segmented product groups, and changes in demand as the market shifts its product preferences.
 Surviving companies must adapt or die, given that the industry might not exist in the future without significant adjustments to its products, markets or technology.

 Decline is the riskiest stage of a life cycle, so businesses in these industries will seek help in managing risk.
 Consolidation within the market means that surviving companies often have relatively healthy profit margins, but they must use those margins to invest in product and process development to prolong or re-energize the industry life cycle.
 Demand for banking will increase as companies seek to reinvigorate their products and brands.

 IBISWorld: Providing Industry Life Cycle Intelligence for Nearly 50 years

 Success is knowing where you and your clients are within your respective industry life cycles and reacting accordingly with a winnable strategy, structure and operational implementation.
-IBISWorld offers industry life cycle intelligence on over 1,300 industries, giving you instant access to the current “life story” of the industries you and your clients work in.
-IBISWorld has been providing this information for close to 50 years and our breadth of coverage is unmatched.
+IBISWorld offers industry life cycle intelligence on thousands of industries, giving you instant access to the current “life story” of the industries you and your clients work in.
+Download a free sample report today or find out more about a membership with IBISWorld.